MIDI Configuration Overview

 Clicking the link in the Login tab opens the server folder where the JSON configuration is stored.

-You can copy this file for backup.
+You can copy this file for backup or migration.

 Additional Options

-The ⋮ menu provides:
+The ⋮ (menu) button provides:

-- About information
+- About — Application information and version

-./midi-router-client --apply --address 127.0.0.1:2222 --preset-name "neutron"
+./midi-router-client --apply --preset-name "main"

 Screenshots